Skip to content

 So, what does ‘overthinking’ a story mean?

-Well, it means a number of things from, not being able to see a manuscript ready for publication to overthinking a sentence or the storyline.
+Well, it means a number of things, from not being able to see a manuscript ready for publication to overthinking a sentence or the storyline.

 Working with over 300 clients, it’s interesting that only a handful had trouble realizing when the story was complete.